 However, although much of the unskilled labor involved in the production of the products we consumed moved abroad, our economy grew in new areas including technology and software development, e-commerce, and information technology.
 All of the major corporations of the internet age such as Google, Amazon.com, and Microsoft and are American companies.

 The efforts of American companies, workers and consumers should not be wasted trying to find ways to force American companies to manufacture products that require unskilled labor in the U.S. This is not a reasonable or obtainable goal.
 Instead, our efforts should be focused on developing and expanding businesses and jobs in the U.S. which cannot be done abroad.

 Safety of Chinese Made Products

 The relative safety of Chinese or other foreign made products has become an increasing concern as several Chinese made products have been found to contain hazardous or toxic chemicals.
 This is also a very legitimate concern especially for products such as children's toys or pet items.
 In order to ensure that the products you buy are safe you should be sure that the product complies with any applicable U.S. standards body requirements.
-For example, Underwriters Laboratory is the primary safety standards body in the U.S. for the certification of consumer electronics.
+For example, Underwriters Laboratory (UL) is the primary safety standards body in the U.S. for the certification of consumer electronics.
 All of our LED Christmas lights are UL approved.

 We strongly believe in supporting the American economy and try to purchase American made products whenever possible.
 However, in many cases American made products simply aren't available.
 Producing Christmas lights in the United States is not feasible now and probably will not be in the future so we are focused on helping the Michigan and U.S. economies by growing our business and hiring new employees.